Henry Richardson Labouisse Jr.

 Henry Richardson Labouisse Jr. (February 11, 1904 – March 25, 1987) was an American diplomat and statesman.
 He was the third Director of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) from 1954 to 1958.
 He was the director of the United Nations Children's Fund for years (1965–1979).
 He was also a member of the Council on Foreign Relations.
 A lawyer, he was United States Ambassador to France 1952–1954, as well as United States Ambassador to Greece 1962–1965.
 Labouisse had been the principal United States Department of State official dealing with the implementation of the Marshall Plan.

 He was born to Henry Richardson Labouisse Sr. and Frances Devereux (Huger) Labouisse, a granddaughter of Leonidas Polk, in New Orleans, Louisiana.
 He married Elizabeth Scriven Clark on June 29, 1935.
 He married Ève Curie in 1954, nine years after Elizabeth died.
 The marriage with Ève made him the son-in-law of Marie and Pierre Curie.
-In 1965, he accepted on behalf of UNICEF the Nobel Prize for Peace and became one of the five Nobel Prize winners of the Curie family.
+In 1965, he accepted on behalf of UNICEF the Nobel Peace Prize and became one of the five Nobel Prize winners of the Curie family.

 There is a prize in his honor established at Princeton University, his alma mater, which is given to a graduating senior each year.